-June Anstee – Acting President
+June Anstee – Tribunal President

 Ms Tarrago is a Wangkamadla woman from central-west Queensland and is a barrister-at-law in private practice, as a member of North Quarter Lane Chambers, who has a general practice with a focus on regulatory and administrative law.
 Prior to being called to establishing private practice in 2019, Ms Tarrago worked across State and Federal government for 17 years in various legal roles including as a Federal Prosecutor, Senior Legal Officer for the Office of the Health Ombudsman and most recently as Counsel Assisting the Coroner.
 Ms Tarrago is actively involved in a number of legal policy committees relating to issues affecting Aboriginal and Torres Strait Islander people, including the Law Council of Australia, Bush Heritage Australia and the Indigenous Lawyers Association of Queensland.

 Ms Bishop is a lawyer who has served on a number of tribunals in Australia, the United Kingdom and Nauru since her appointment to the Social Security Appeals Tribunal in 2007.
 She is currently a member of the Mental Health Tribunal (Queensland) and the Nauru Refugee Status Review Tribunal.